SeasideSt/Seaside/repository/Seaside-Gettext-Core.package/WACurrentLocalizationContext.class/README.md

 I am used in conjunction with WALocalizationContext in a WALocalizationContextFilter.
-I provide the current context as I am subclassed from WADynamicVariable, which isn't the case for WALocalizationContext.
+I am a dynamic variable (subclass of WADynamicVariable) that references the locale for the current request context.